SAP-archive/REST_API_Documentation_Guidelines/155_RestApiDocuments.html.md

 ### Required documents for services
 It is a good idea to familiarize yourself with the Service documentation before creating it.
 Provide each of these documents so that each service is documented consistently, and is easy to find.

-##### RAML file
+##### Descriptor files
-Services use the RESTful API Modeling Language (RAML) to describe the API in a natural and intuitive way.
-Create consistent and straightforward RAML API definitions for a coherent user experience.
+Services use the descriptor files such as a RAML file to describe the API in a natural and intuitive way.
+Create consistent and straightforward definitions in these files for a coherent user experience.
 Also, include up-to-date examples and clear descriptions.
 Make the explanations concise and move the more extensive content to the **Details** or **Tutorials** section.
-The [Style and Standards](001_StyleAndStandards.html.md) guidelines apply when you document your endpoints and methods in the RAML file:
+The [Style and Standards](001_StyleAndStandards.html.md) guidelines apply when you document your endpoints and methods in the descriptor files:
 <ul>
     <li>Focus on the user's task and avoid unnecessary words.</li>
     <li>Use second person, active voice, and present tense.</li>